niplav/site/notes.md

 6. Alarm
 	* Trigger: I hear my alarm
 	* Action: I get out of bed
-7. Something is Bad
+7. Something is bad
 	* Trigger: I feel bad/uncomfortable, in any way
 	* Action: I start noting my sensations
-8. No Unwilling Wikipedia Deep-Dives
+8. No unwilling Wikipedia deep-dives
 	* Trigger: I type the 'x' of "Kiwix" to open the application
 	* Action: I set a 10-minute timer
+9. Mental jitteriness
+	* Trigger: I notice that I can't concentrate on anything, despite the circumstances being good for it (no internet, time set aside for deep work)
+	* Action: I do 20 burpees

 A Small Variation on Counting During Concentration Meditation
 --------------------------------------------------------------